kolenaIO/kolena/docs/metrics/index.md

     ---

-    R² provides a scale that is generally from 0 to 1, where higher values indicate a better fit and imply that the model can better explain the variation of the model inferences with the model inputs.
+    R² provides a scale that is generally from 0 to 1, where higher values indicate a better fit and imply that the model can better explain the variation of the model inferences.

 - [Confusion Matrix](confusion-matrix.md)